 Via this platform Orphanet datasets have been made directly accessible in a reusable format since June 2011.
 The data sets are available in nine languages: English, French, German, Italian, Portuguese, Spanish, Dutch, Polish and Czech.
-Part of the datasets are available freely via a Creative Commons licence (CC BY 4.0 from the start of 2019), and some are available via signature of a Data Transfer Agreement for academic research (Table 7) or a licence agreement for for-profit organisations/companies (Table 8).
+Part of the datasets, those in the Orphadata Science section, are available freely via a Creative Commons licence (CC BY 4.0 from the start of 2019), and some are available via signature of a Data Transfer Agreement for academic research (Table 7) or a licence agreement for for-profit organisations/companies (Table 8).

 - An inventory of rare diseases, cross-referenced with OMIM, ICD-10, MeSH, MedDRA, UMLS, GARD and with genes in HGNC, OMIM, UniProtKB, IUPHAR and Genatlas.
-Annotations on typology of diseases and genes and of gene-disease relationships.
-Definitions for RD, XML and JSON format. - A classification of rare diseases established by Orphanet, based on the literature and expert consensus classifications. - Epidemiological data related to rare diseases based on the literature (point prevalence, birth prevalence, lifelong prevalence and incidence, or the number of families reported with respective intervals per geographical area, type of inheritance, interval average age of onset and age of death). - Phenotypes associated with rare disorders (annotations using HPO terms), as well as their frequency. - Linearisation of RD : for analytical purposes, each disorder is attributed to a preferred classification (linearisation) by linking it to the head of classification entity. - Orphanet Rare Diseases Ontology (ORDO) - HPO-ORDO Ontological Module (HOOM)
+Annotations on typology of diseases and genes and of genedisease relationships.
+Definitions for RD, XML and JSON format. - A classification of rare diseases established by Orphanet, based on the literature and expert consensus classifications. - Epidemiological data related to rare diseases based on the literature (point prevalence, birth prevalence, lifelong prevalence and incidence, or the number of families reported with respective intervals per geographical area, type of inheritance, interval average age of onset). - Phenotypes associated with rare disorders (annotations using HPO terms), as well as their frequency. - Linearisation of RD: for analytical purposes, each disorder is attributed to a preferred classification (linearisation) by linking it to the head of classification entity. - Orphanet Rare Diseases Ontology (ORDO) - HPO-ORDO Ontological Module (HOOM) - Orphanet nomenclature files for coding (Nomenclature pack)

-Table 7 Products freely accessible on Orphadata (ELIXIR Core Data Resource)
+Table 7 Products freely accessible via Orphadata Science (ELIXIR Core Data Resource & Global Core Biodata Resource)